Organization Stability & Member Commitment

 NCHC Refund Policy

-• All credits and deposits will be applied towards a team’s invoice before it is sent to the team.
+• All team fee credits and deposits will be applied towards a team’s invoice before it is sent to the team.
 Deposits are required for all teams, even if the organization has a credit balance.

 NCHC Must Play Policy